 Career and Technical Education millage information

 Career and Technical Education in Char-Em ISD has been funded by a dedicated millage, which is up for renewal with voters every four years.
-On this page you will find information regarding the May 2022 millage election, which was approved by voters.
-Read about the 2022 millage approval
+The next renewal request will come before voters in May 2026.

-The next millage renewal election will be held in May 2026.
-Answers to FAQs can be found below.
+Answers to FAQs can also be found below.

 On Tuesday, May 3, 2022, voters throughout Char-Em ISD approved two Career and Technical Education proposals: The core renewal/restoration of 0.75 mills, and an expansion of career tech with a 0.25 mills request.